 Karma.
 Some say it makes the world go round.
-Someone does something bad in life, people say that Karma is gonna get em.
-Do something good that no one notices, Karma is gonna sort that out to your benefit some day… no need to rush things.
+If someone does something terrible in life, people say that Karma is gonna get em.
+Do something good that no one notices, Karma is gonna sort that out to your benefit someday… no need to rush things.

 The Karma of WiFi.